Skip to content

 Location Cambridge, UK

-This project provides new student accommodation complementary to the College’s Arts and Crafts style.
+This transformative landscape intervention delivers a sophisticated setting for new student accommodation, directly responding to the College’s distinct Arts and Crafts architectural style.

 Client Newnham College, Cambridge